Alessia – 1973 Lancia Fulvia 1.3S Coupé

 Alessia is a 1973 1.3S Series IIA featuring a “dog leg” five-speed gearbox.
 This means that rear gear is where you’d expect to find 1st gear and 1st gear where you normally find 2nd gear.
 The car comes from Venice, Italy, where it was originally delivered in 1973.
 The body is unrestored, the interior is original with freshly upholstered leather seats and it will put a smile on your face each time you drive it.

-Even by today’s standards the Fulvia is great to drive.
+Even by today’s standards it is a great little car to drive.
 It’s brisk rather than genuinely quick.
-With double wishbones at the front and servo assisted, hydraulic Girling disc brakes all round, the Fulvia handles and stops exceptionally well – helped by that all-important low kerb weight of course.
-Even though the Fulvia’s engine is mounted longitudinally with the gearbox behind, the wheelbase, track and overall dimensions along with optimum weight distribution conspire to give a lower centre of gravity and superb handling characteristics.
+With double wishbones at the front and servo assisted, hydraulic Girling disc brakes all round, it handles and stops exceptionally well – helped by that all-important low kerb weight of course.
+Even though the engine is mounted longitudinally with the gearbox behind, the wheelbase, track and overall dimensions along with optimum weight distribution conspire to give a lower centre of gravity and superb handling characteristics.

 The result of such a great design is an almost complete lack of skittishness, while the front-wheel-drive offers almost neutral behaviour even in the wet.
 The sophisticated front suspension counterbalances the relatively primitive rear set-up; a rigid axle with semi-elliptic leaf springs and telescopic dampers.
 It was an odd choice for such a sporting car maker, but there aren’t many classics available which can deliver such usability and practicality with so much fun.

 Photos 1, 8, 9 and 10 by The Car’tell.